 Copenhagen, Denmark was our last stop on this trip.
 Also, it was our final destination for filming a video at a retro barbershop and arcade called Ruben og Bobby.
+In order to see some of the sights, a walking tour of Copenhagen was a great way to explore the city.

 As we were only going to be in Copenhagen a few days we decided to also stay in the Nørrebro neighborhood close to Ruben og Bobby’s shop.
 In recent years this area has become increasingly popular with students, creatives, and tourists alike.
 It is considered the multicultural hip neighborhood that offers hole in the wall eateries to high-end restaurants.
 Cafes and coffeehouses provide ample options to rest your feet and discover this neighborhood.